adambard/learnxinyminutes-docs/forth.html.markdown

 \ As well as reading, we can add to the return stack and remove from it:
 5 6 4 >r swap r> .s    \ 6 5 4 ok

-\ NOTE: Because Forth uses the return stack for word pointers, it's essential
+\ NOTE: Because Forth uses the return stack for word pointers,  `>r` should
-\ that you set the return stack back to how it was at the end of your
-\ definition. `>r` should always be followed by `r>`.
+\ always be followed by `r>`.

 \ ------------------------- Floating Point Operations --------------------------

 \ Most Forths tend to eschew the use of floating point operations.
-We write
-\ floating point operations with scientific notation.
 8.3e 0.8e f+ f.    \ 9.1 ok

 \ Usually we simply prepend words with 'f' when dealing with floats: